Dmitri Kirichenko: International career

-He played for his country at Euro 2004, scoring the quickest ever goal in the European Football Championship – in the second minute against Greece.
+He played for his country at Euro 2004, scoring in the second minute against Greece as Russia defeated the eventual European champions 2–1 in a consolation match as Russia were already eliminated.
+The goal stood as the fastest goal ever in a European Championship until Nedim Bajrami of Albania scored against Italy in 23 seconds at Euro 2024.

 Managerial career

 He was appointed the caretaker manager of FC Rostov on 6 August 2016 following the resignation of Kurban Berdyev.
 His caretaking spell ended on 9 September 2016.

 He was appointed the caretaker manager of FC Ufa on 7 November 2018.
 Ufa won their first game under his management against FC Spartak Moscow, but in the next 6 games the club only achieved 2 draws and 4 losses, and on 27 March 2019 Kirichenko left Ufa by mutual consent.